dbr787/honeykite/README.md

 ## Instructions

-1. [Fork this repository on GitHub](https://github.com/dbr787/honeykite/fork), and clone it to your workstation
+1. [Fork this repository on GitHub](https://github.com/dbr787/honeykite/fork), and clone it to your workstation.

-1. Rename the [terraform/terraform.tfvars.example](terraform/terraform.tfvars.example) file to `terraform.tfvars`
+1. Rename the [`terraform/terraform.tfvars.example`](terraform/terraform.tfvars.example) file to `terraform.tfvars`.
-   Then, update the value for `project`, `random_id`, and `aws_region` in the file
+   Then, update the value for `project`, `random_id`, and `aws_region` in the file. _We'll update the other vars later._

-   _This secret file will contain our project config, API keys, and tokens.
-It is included in the [.gitignore](.gitignore) file to ensure it is ignored by Git_
+   > _The [terraform/terraform.tfvars](terraform/terraform.tfvars.example) file will contain our project config, API keys, and tokens.
+   > It is included in the [.gitignore](.gitignore) file to ensure it is ignored by Git._

 1. [Click here to create a Honeycomb.io account](https://ui.honeycomb.io/signup)

    1. If prompted, click the activation link sent to your email address
-   1. Provide a password, choose a team name, and click 'Create Team'
+   1. If required, provide a password, choose a team name, and click 'Create Team'
    1. A 'test' environment will be pre-created for you.
 Copy the API key shown on the main page, and paste it into the `honeycomb_api_key` var in the [terraform/terraform.tfvars](terraform/terraform.tfvars) file

 1. [Click here to create a Buildkite account](https://buildkite.com/signup)